lloydkevin/hugo-wd/content/post/2007-11-06-cakephp-bakery-yeast.md

 Today I popped onto the [CakePHP Bakery][1] looking for the [obAuth Component][2].
 To my surprise, I got a blank page.

-Seems like there&#8217;s a database issue.
-Here&#8217;s hoping that it&#8217;s not down for too long.
+Seems like there's a database issue.
+Here's hoping that it's not down for too long.

 _Update (11/20/07):_